Sleep Apnea Jaw Treatment

 - Higher risk of cavities: People who have been diagnosed with sleep apnea are much more prone to breathing through their mouth.
 This is a habit that will actually dry out the mouths’ protective saliva and lead to a higher volume of tooth decay.
 As a result, when you go to visit your dentist, they may notice more enamel erosion and an increased number of cavities.

 When a person is diagnosed with TMJ/TMD disorder – this means that there is a problem with their temporomandibular joint.
 When this joint functions incorrectly or improperly, many painful and uncomfortable symptoms can develop.
 Symptoms such as pain in the jaw when showing any movement, ear pain, migraines, and headaches.
 When a person’s teeth do not fit together correctly, the lower jaw may begin to fall backwards when relaxed, which causes the person’s airway to become blocked or restricted.
 All of these symptoms may seem to be rather harmless to a person – but will actually lead them to a lifetime of breathing through their mouth, always having constricted/blocked airways, and never truly sleeping through the entire night.
 The unfortunate aftermath when a person is suffering from TMJ/TMD and sleep apnea – is that they are slowly suffocating because they have not sought treatment.
 As a result, they may begin to develop significant health issues, including death – this can occur as the organs of the body slowly begin to shut down due to not receiving enough oxygen to function properly.

 If you feel you may be suffering from any of these symptoms it’s important to talk to a medical professional.
-Talk to the sleep doctors today at Koala® Center for Sleep & TMJ Disorders to let us help you begin getting the best sleep ever.
+Talk to the sleep doctors today at Koala® Center for Sleep and TMJ Disorders & TMJ Disorders to let us help you begin getting the best sleep ever.